 This online instruction will include synchronous instruction in the form of live Zoom workshops on key research topics.
 Review a summary of our standard workshop types and the Library Instruction Workshop Calendar for details.
 Professors can encourage students to attend one or more of these sessions outside of class time.
 Certificates of Attendance will be provided on request at the end of each workshop, and can be posted in Moodle as proof of completion of "attend at least one library workshop" assignments.

 Usually send your students on a library scavenger hunt?
-Complete a library instruction request and indicate your interest in a virtual scavenger hunt.
-Our team will provide you with models that effectively introduce students to library services without requiring a visit to the building, since library occupancy will be limited during the Fall 2020 semester in support of public health.
+Complete a Library Instruction Request and indicate your interest in a virtual scavenger hunt.
+Our team will provide you with models that effectively introduce students to library services without requiring a visit to the building, since library occupancy will be limited during the semester in support of public health.

 Schedule in advance general and specialized tours of the Library for University classes as well as off-campus groups through the Instructional Services Librarian, Jennifer Hamilton.
 Non-university groups such as high schools are encouraged to schedule tours during intercessions.